RIGHT OF WAY AND REAL PROPERTY

 (c) All grants or transfers constitute only a transfer of a property right, and do not excuse the city or county from complying with any other requirements or obtaining approvals necessary under existing law for street or road construction.

-The purpose of OAR 734-035-0010 through 734-035-0040 is to outline a process for removing personal property from state highway rights of way under ORS 377.650 and 377.653 where state highway real properties are not closed to public entry under OAR 734-035-0200 and the personal property is reasonably believed to be the result of illegal camping.
+The purpose of OAR 734-035-0010 through 734-035-0040 is to outline a process for removing personal property from state highway rights of way by the Department of Transportation under ORS 377.650 and 377.653 where the personal property is reasonably believed to be the result of illegal camping.

 Stat.
 Auth.: ORS 184.616, 184.619 &